Skip to main content

 • 5x5” to 5x5.5” which converts JK to a CJ bolt pattern

-Whether wheel spacers or adapters are worth installing on your Jeep is a matter of personal preference and budget.
-Purchasing all new wheels with a better offset will allow you to easily add larger and wider tires, but there definitely is a cost factor to consider.
-And if that cost is not in the budget, or if you love your factory wheels, then you’ll need to consider wheel spacers.
-Additionally, if you do choose new wheels, you may find some you really love that are only available in a different bolt pattern.
+Whether wheel spacers or adapters are worth installing is a matter of personal preference and budget.
+Purchasing all new wheels with a better offset will easily allow larger and wider tires, but sometimes aftermarket wheels have the perfect look for someone and not the perfect offset.
+Or, for those who love their factory wheels, and are planning on adding a small lift, then spacers can help provide the necessary room.
+Additionally, , you may find some you really love that are only available in a different bolt pattern.
 If so, adding wheel adapters to convert that bolt pattern is an economical choice.

 One thing to consider when installing wheel spacers or adapters are your local inspection laws and regulations.
 These laws do vary from state to state, but most states have some form of vehicle inspection.
 So if your state does employ a vehicle inspection law, then we definitely recommend checking with your local inspection station on the legalities of running wheel spacers/adapters.